 Minnesota Statutes 118A.02 and 118A.04 authorize the District to designate a depository for public funds and to invest in certificates of deposit.
-Minnesota Statutes 118A.03 requires that all District deposits be protected by insurance, surety bond, or collateral.
-The market value of collateral pledged shall be at least ten percent more than the amount on deposit plus accrued interest at the close of the financial institution's banking day, not covered by insurance or bonds.
+Minnesota Statute 118A.03 requires that all District deposits be protected by insurance, surety bond, or collateral.
+When not covered by insurance or surety bonds, the market value of collateral pledged shall be at least ten percent more than the amount on deposit (plus accrued interest) at the close of the financial institution's banking day.